-How to Calculate Shipping Costs for Online Business?
+How To Calculate Shipping Costs For Online Businesses [Free Calculator Inside]

-Shipping and Cash on Delivery (CoD) or sometimes called Collect on Delivery (CoD) features of the eCommerce make up an important as well as an essential aspect of the Supply Chain Management of any eCommerce business.
+Shipping and Cash on Delivery (CoD) or sometimes called Collect on Delivery (CoD) features make up an important as well as an essential aspect of the Supply Chain Management of any eCommerce business.
 Shipping is an expense incurred primarily by the E-retailer and then subjected to be paid by the end-consumer or customer.
-Since shipping of such ordered entities is done in bulk units so shipment related costs are kept such so as to economize the overall expense and still gain some profit, doesn’t matter however marginal, profit is after all profit.
+Since shipping of such ordered entities is done in bulk units, shipment related costs are kept such so as to economize the overall expense but still gain some profit.

 Shipping is a vulnerable logistics function that encapsulates many sub-steps till final delivery.
 Shipping a product requires cautionary and smart packaging, shipping cost calculation, transportation of that packaged order through reliable and experienced courier services and along with these, if the product is to be returned by the customer citing any damage or irregularity, the return transportation is at same level of risk to either damage a product or worsen the existing damage.
 Consequently, the overheads of damage including the exchange/return charges of courier service provider have to be borne by the E-retailer.
 Order cancellation midway of the delivery process also incurs a loss to the supplier.
 Thus, shipping isn’t just a vulnerable process, it’s risky and loss-prone on the credit value as well.